tstana/git-version-arduino/README.md

 # Git-describe for Arduino

-This script provides an automatic versioning system for Arduino sketches based on git tag.
+This script provides an automatic versioning system for Arduino sketches based on git commit ID.
 This approach guarantees a strong relationship between source code and the compiled firmware.
 Moreover, it will enforce the developer to maintain meaningful tags during the project development.

+- **Note:** Forked from the excellent [repository](https://github.com/fabianoriccardi/git-describe-arduino) by [Fabiano Riccardi](https://github.com/fabianoriccardi/)

 ## Features

 - it defines the constant GIT_VERSION, visible in your source code, containing version details
 - No extraordinary hacking to Arduino IDE
-- Available for Window and Linux (MAC OS will be tested)
+- Available for Window and Linux

 ## Requirements